-IMD (Index of Multiple Deprivation) and ACORN (A Classification of Residential Neighbourhoods) are the best area measures to use alongside FSM.
+IMD (Index of Multiple Deprivation) and ACORN (A Classification of Residential Neighbourhoods) are the most effective area measures to use in conjunction with FSM.
 Both measures are moderately correlated to income deprivation.
-Additionally, these are the two area measures with the fewest false negatives/positives and as such are the best available area measure proxies for socio-economic disadvantage.
+Additionally, these are the two area measures with the fewest false negatives/positives, establishing them as the most reliable proxies for socio-economic disadvantage among available area measures.
 IMD will be particularly useful for APP target setting as it is publicly available (ACORN is a commercial dataset).

-POLAR (Participation Of Local Areas) and TUNDRA (Tracking Underrepresentation by Area) should only be used to identify underrepresented students to work with at the Access stage.
+POLAR (Participation Of Local Areas) and TUNDRA (Tracking Underrepresentation by Area) are only appropriate for identifying underrepresented students to work with at the Access stage.
 Both are measures of access to university and are not related to socio-economic status.
-Furthermore, as measures of access to university, it is not appropriate to use POLAR or TUNDRA at other lifecycle stages.
+Furthermore, given that they are measures of access to university, it is not appropriate to use POLAR or TUNDRA at other lifecycle stages.

-ABCS (Associations Between Characteristics of Students) should not be considered as a proxy measure for socio-economic status.
+ABCS (Associations Between Characteristics of Students) is not an appropriate measure to be considered as a proxy for socio-economic status.
 ABCS statistically model the success of students with intersecting characteristics at each lifecycle stage (except awarding).
-However, the characteristics and data sets differ across lifecycle stages therefore ABCS should not be used for monitoring across lifecycle stages.
-ABCS should only be used to monitor the performance of the university in comparison to the sector.
-Furthermore, it is better to intentionally consider intersections of characteristics rather than use ABCS quintiles as it is unclear which intersections are being discussed.
+However, as the characteristics and data sets differ in each lifecycle stage, this renders ABCS as unsuitable for monitoring across the whole student journey.
+ABCS can be better applied to monitoring the performance of the university in comparison to the sector.
+Furthermore, it is advisable to intentionally consider intersections of characteristics instead of relying solely on ABCS quintiles, as it may be unclear which intersections are being referenced.